 Cold Connections: How to Make Perfect Rivets Every Time

-Problem Child One: How to Create the Right-Sized Rivet Holes
+Problem Child One in Riveting: How to Create the Right-Sized Rivet Holes

 This seems to be the most difficult part of riveting for most people.
 The reason for it is simple: drill bits and wire sizes are almost never compatible for making rivet holes.
 That said, here is the number one thing to remember to avoid this problem: once you have measured the diameter of the rivet wire (or tubing), make sure the hole you drill is a slightly smaller diameter.
 Repeat: always, always err on the side of drilling a smaller hole.
 Then slowly file or ream out the hole to enlarge it to a perfect fit.
 Go slowly, and test often.
 The wire should just barely pass through the rivet hole.

 Problem Child Two: How Do I Make a Professional Rivet Head?

 So you’ve finally got a great fit on the rivet hole.
 Now it’s important to make a well-formed rivet head that will hold that rivet during cutting, flaring, and planishing of the other end.
 And the rivet head has to look cleanly finished, have enough metal to endure daily wear, and be the right proportion for the work.
 No small order for a tiny snip of wire or tubing, right?
 Here is my secret for good rivet heads: toothed pliers with flat sides.
 You can grip the wire very firmly in those plier teeth and whack the end into a nice, thick mushroom very efficiently.
 Anneal, test the fit often, and mushroom the rivet head systematically–I mean count those hammer strokes!
 A symmetrical rivet head comes from symmetrical hammering with your riveting hammer.